widdowquinn/2018-03-06-ibioic/docs/installation_attendees.rst

 The process of installing the required software on your machine is as follows:

 1. Install ``Anaconda`` on your computer (if it is not already present).
-2. Create a new ``Anaconda`` environment.
-3. Install ``git`` on your computer (if it is not already present).
+2. Install ``git`` on your computer (if it is not already present).
-4. Obtain the course materials.
+3. Obtain the course materials.
-5. Install ``Python`` requirements.
+4. Install ``Python`` requirements.
-6. Install third-party software tools.
+5. Install third-party software tools.
-7. Test the installation.
+6. Test the installation.

 The process of installing the virtual machine is as follows: